gOps132/Zyklon/notes/Thoughts.md

 TODO: Is it possible to optimize the renderer API create functions at compile time?
     I think it's only possible during compile time so it cant hotswap graphics API's

+## 11/14/2020

+There is a difference between dealing with code inside an API and calling the code outside the API abstraction.
+You don't always have to have to call the function you made especially inside the library, there maybe some changes inside the function that that the other implementations may not need, so you just have to write the actual implementations inside the implementations in order to reduce redundancies and confusing errors.

+## 11/17/2020

+I am currently visiting another problem on the begin and end functions in the BufferLayout for the private vertex array on BufferElements that are invoked in a range base for loop using "this" to access the class member variables.